-I feel it is necessary to state that both the Genius 8000 and 9000 benefit from lots of great technology, fitting of a premium toothbrush of 2016; however neither are ‘perfect’ and if you are unsure as to exactly what you want, have a look around our site and feel free to get in contact or leave a comment below if you want more assistance.
+I feel it is necessary to state that both the Genius 8000 and 9000 benefit from lots of great technology, fitting of a premium toothbrush of today; however neither are ‘perfect’ and if you are unsure as to exactly what you want, have a look around our site and feel free to leave a comment below if you want more assistance.

 A premium toothbrush does not mean a better clean, generally more modes or features are suited to some users more than others.
 There are many advantages to a premium brush but if price is an important factor or you do not have advanced oral healthcare needs there is often no need to go for the likes of a Genius model.

 If you would like high end features but paying over £100 is a bit too much, check out the latest recommendations in our best electric toothbrush guide.